dmartinol/odh-dashboard/MCP.md

 - ✅ **Architecture Decision**: Registry Details changed from modal to dedicated page for better UX and content capacity
 - ✅ **Registry Details Page**: Complete implementation with routing and breadcrumbs
 - ✅ **Registry Creation**: Multi-step creation wizard with comprehensive validation and filtering
-- ⏳ **Pending**: Registry sync operations and management functionality
+- ✅ **Registry Operations**: Complete CRUD operations with sync, update, and delete functionality

 #### Tasks:
 1. **Registry Dashboard** ✅ **COMPLETED**